Eugénie Buffet: Early life

 Born as Marie Buffet in Tlemcen, Algeria to a French family in 1866 (in an area that was then known as French Algeria), Eugénie Buffet was the daughter of a seamstress and a soldier.
 When she was six months old, her father died in a military hospital in Oran; as a result her family was quite poor.

 At the age of 17, Buffet started acting.
-She struggled in her early years and was living in near poverty; she had moved to Marseilles in order to perform, but she was not very successful at first and was said to have been "booed and hissed off of the stage".
-She worked mainly in the cafés-concerts of Marseilles, until 1886 when she became the mistress of comte Guillaume d'Oilliamson.
+She struggled in her early years and was living in near poverty; she had moved to Marseille in order to perform, but she was not very successful at first and was said to have been "booed and hissed off of the stage".
+She worked mainly in the cafés-concerts of Marseille, until 1886 when she became the mistress of comte Guillaume d'Oilliamson.
 The wealthy French count brought Buffet with him to Paris to show off to his friends.
 Buffet went from "near starvation" to living a fashionable Parisian life.